Tori Dunlap is dedicated to fighting the patriarchy through financial education.

-But regardless of gender, starting off is never easy.
+But regardless of gender, starting is never easy.

 We learn many (often useless) things in school, but finances are most likely not one of them.

 How to start an emergency fund?
-How to properly save money?
+How do you properly save money?
 What about paying off debt?